andrelucas/hsync/README.md

 ## In brief

-Hsync trades higher CPU use for minimal use of bandwidth.
+Hsync trades higher CPU and memory use for minimal use of bandwidth.
 On the server side, Hsync is run to generate a list of file metadata, and SHA256 signatures for file contents.

 On the client side, Hsync pulls the server's signature file, compares it to any signature file it may have stored from earlier runs, and then downloads the files it needs to bring the client into agreement with the server.
 The SHA signatures are checked before the downloaded file is moved into place.

 By default, both client and server will use the modification time of files to attempt to avoid file I/O. This is especially useful when the files are